jessstapley/SSR_analysis/README.md

 # Step 3: Copy files from this repository
 There are a couple of ways to copy the files from github.
 An easy option is dowload the directory.
 Click on code and choose download zip.
-Unzip the file and then move the R scripts into  'scripts' subdirectory and  the 'MsatAllele_1.05.tar.gz' to the 'paackage' subdirectory.
+Unzip the file and then move the R scripts into  'scripts' subdirectory and  the 'MsatAllele_1.05.tar.gz' to the 'package' subdirectory.

 # Step 4: Create an R Project
 To install or unpdate R and R Studio use the following links.